Flip-Top Training Table vs Fixed Training Table — Which Is Right for Your Office?

 Approx. Product WeightApprox.
 65–120 lbsApprox.
 45–95 lbs

-Best Fororganizations that need training-room furniture to store compactly between usesspaces that stay in one training layout most of the time
+Best ForOrganizations that need training-room furniture to store compactly between usesSpaces that stay in one training layout most of the time

-Visual Profilemodern and mobilesimple and dependable
+Visual ProfileModern and mobileSimple and dependable

-Space Planningideal when storage footprint matters almost as much as active-use footprintfine in dedicated training rooms but less ideal in shared spaces
+Space PlanningIdeal when storage footprint matters almost as much as active-use footprintFine in dedicated training rooms but less efficient in shared multi-use spaces

 Key Differences

-When to Choose Flip-Top Training Table
+When to Choose a Flip-Top Training Table

-When to Choose Fixed Training Table
+When to Choose a Fixed Training Table

 Cost Comparison